owfdataboy/cdc-debezium-pipeline/README.md

 ## Workflow

 -   Debezium Connector captures data change in Postgres database and publish messages to Apache Kafka
 -   Apache Kafka is a message queue that decouple source and destination.
-In this scope, use single node Kafka Broker to development.
+In this scope, use single node Kafka Broker to develop
--   Debezium (Kafka Connect) is responsible for processing data in Apache Kafka and load data to Google Cloud Storage, Google Cloud BigQuery
+-   Debezium (Kafka Connect) integrate with [Sink Connector of Confluent Platform](https://docs.confluent.io/platform/current/connect/kafka_connectors.html) is responsible for processing data in Apache Kafka and load data to Google Cloud Storage, Google Cloud BigQuery
 -   Use Kafka UI to manage and monitor Kafka Cluster

 ## Deployment